On the cohomology of strata of abelian differentials: The Poincar e dual of

-Namely, the complex dimension of the Hodge bundle equals 2 and hence the fibre of the bundle ${\cal P}\to {\cal M}_2$ over the moduli space of genus 2 complex curves is just $\mathbb{C}P^1$.
-A \emph{Weierstrass point} on a genus 2 complex curve $X$ is a double zero of a holomorphic one-form on $X$, and there are no other double zeros of any holomorphic one-forms on $X$.
-Now $X$ has precisely $6=-3\chi(S_2)$ Weierstrass points and hence the intersection number of the fibre of the bundle ${\cal P}\to {\cal M}_2$ with the divisor ${\cal P}_1$ equals $6$.
-As the evaluation on $\mathbb{C}P^1$ of the Chern class of the universal bundle on $\mathbb{C}P^1$ equals $-1$, the formula in the theorem follows from Poincar\'e duality.
+Namely, for $g=2$ the complex rank of the Hodge bundle equals 2 and hence the fibre of the bundle ${\cal P}\to {\cal M}_2$ over the moduli space of genus 2 complex curves is just $\mathbb{C}P^1$.
+A \emph{Weierstrass point} on a genus 2 complex curve $X$ is a double zero of a holomorphic one-form on $X$.
+Now $X$ has precisely $6=-3\chi(S_2)$ Weierstrass points and hence the intersection number of the fibre of the bundle ${\cal P}\to {\cal M}_2$ with the divisor ${\cal P}(1) $ equals $6$.
+As the evaluation on $\mathbb{C}P^1$ of the Chern class of the tautological line bundle on $\mathbb{C}P^1$ equals $-1$, the formula in the theorem follows from Poincar\'e duality.

-For arbitrary $g\geq 3$ choose a complex curve $X\in {\cal M}_g$ which admits an unbranched cover of degree $d$ onto a curve $Y\in {\cal M}_2$.
-Note that $d=g-1$.
-The projective line $\mathbb{C}P^1$ of projective holomorphic one-forms on $Y$ pulls back to a projective line of projective holomorphic one-forms on $X$.
-The preimage of a projective differential with simple zeros is a differential with only simple zeros, but the preimage of a differential with a double zero is a holomorphic differential with $d$ double zeros.
-As an abelian differential $q$ with a double zero at a point $p$ can be deformed to a differential with two simple zeros with a deformation which keeps $q$ fixed outside of an arbitrarily small neighborhood of $p$, this complex line of projective abelian differentials can be deformed to a complex line of differentials with at most one double zero each without changing the total intersection index.
-As a consequence, the intersection number with ${\cal P}_1$ of this lifted sphere equals $6d=6g-6$.
-This completes the proof of Theorem \ref{korotkinzograf}. \end{proof}
+For arbitrary $g\geq 3$ choose a complex curve $X\in {\cal M}_g$ which admits an unbranched cover of degree $g-1$ onto a curve $Y\in {\cal M}_2$.
+The projective line of projective holomorphic one-forms on $Y$ pulls back to a projective line of projective holomorphic one-forms on $X$.
+The pull-back of a projective differential with two simple zeros is a differential with only simple zeros, but the pull-back $q$ of a differential with a double zero is a differential with $g-1$ double zeros.
+By Proposition \ref{boundarycomp2}, such a differential is contained in a component ${\cal D}$ of a stratum of differentials with $g-1$ double zeros, and it is the locus of a $g-1$-fold normal crossing of its union with the (connecting) stratum ${\cal Q}=\mathbb{P}{\cal H}(1,1,2,\dots,2)$.